cstamas/tc-demo/README.md

 file format is compatible to that of GNU Binutils, so you can even use those tools to produce the files.

+In **real life** it is advisable to user Maven Wrapper and use Enforcer to enforce Maven version allowed to build project.